leanke/Template/README.md

 # Template
-A template To create Pufferlib environments
+A template to create Pufferlib environments